 Once you've submitted your application

-We will send you a letter of acknowledgement within 21 days of receiving your completed application.
+We will send you a letter of acknowledgement upon receipt of your application.

 You should receive a determination within 16 weeks of submitting a completed application.